Duration

 Introducing the GRASP trial and its key findings

-This covers the development and components of GRASP Best Practice Advice and Exercise Programme (GRASP programme).
+This covers the development and elements of the GRASP programme.

 Getting started to deliver the GRASP programme

-This covers initial assessment and an overview of the steps in delivering the GRASP programme
+This covers an overview of delivering the GRASP programme including the routine initial assessment.

 Week 1 summary